Cake Troubleshooting Guide

 How to prevent this in the future:

 1. Cool the cake layers fully before you frost them.
 Otherwise, you’ll end up with a real mess on your hands!
-Give them a couple hours to cool at room temperature on a wire rack or pop them into the freezer to accelerate the process.
+Give them a couple of hours to cool at room temperature on a wire rack or pop them into the freezer to accelerate the process.
 I like to chill my cake layers in the freezer for about 20 minutes before decorating a cake, so that they’re cold to the touch.
 This reduces crumbing and makes them so much easier to stack and frost.

 2. An offset spatula makes a world of a difference when decorating a cake.
 On the other hand, trying to spread frosting onto cake layers with a rubber spatula isn’t a good idea.
-The lack of control and precision make it a lot harder to properly spread the frosting and can definitely increase the risk of tearing cake layers.
+The lack of control and precision makes it a lot harder to properly spread the frosting and can definitely increase the risk of tearing cake layers.

 3. If your frosting consistency is too thick, this can also make it challenging to spread.
 The resistance from the thickness of the frosting can cause cake layers to tear.
 If the frosting seems difficult or too thick to work with, add in additional heavy cream or milk 1 tablespoon at a time until the consistency is more spreadable.

-Why are my cake layers overcooked or under-baked?
+Why are my cake layers overcooked or underbaked?

 What might have happened: